Cardinaux/THaRS/README.md

 ##### Collapsers

+Collapsers are an additional tag applied unto qualifiers.
+When a ticket is issued from a collapsible qualifier, that ticket then becomes the only effective ticket for that qualifier moving forward.

-Collapsers go hand-in-hand with remainders.
-After a type has been matched against, if it is tagged to collapse via the `!` operator, it will reduce its qualifier to use the first ticket that was issued.
-All types that are then matched against it may only be issued the same ticket.
+It's for this reason that collapsers go hand-in-hand with remainders.
+After a type has been matched against, all subsequent types must be issued the same ticket.
+Although a collapser may be used on any type granted it accepts a qualifier, it has no use beyond remainders.

 ```
 // This may either be a sequence of integrals or rationals